prac-cheat/LP5/README.md

 prediction dataset.
       </li>
       <li>
-            2. Classification using Deep neural network (Any One from the following) <br>
+            2. Classification using Deep neural network (Any One from the following)
             <ol>
                   <li>
                   Multiclass classification using Deep Neural Networks: Example: Use the OCR letter recognition dataset https://archive.ics.uci.edu/ml/datasets/letter+recognition
                   </li>
                   <li>